You might have heard about “the impossible triangle” which has triggerred heated discussion in cryptocurrency communities.

 - If the AP is satisfied at a certain moment, that is, the separated node external service without mutual communicate, it will result in inconsistency which cannot meet the condition of C;

 - if the condition of CP is met, then in the case of network partition, the request can only wait to meet the condition of C, so the condition of A cannot be met;

 - if the condition of CA is met, that is, the node status is consistent within a certain period, then the network partition cannot be realized, which will not meet the condition of P.

-The conclusion tells the designer not to waste time researching how to balance these three factors, because it is completely impossible.
-When designing a distributed architecture, it is necessary to make trade-offs according to specific systems.
+The conclusion tells cryptocurrency designers not to waste time trying to satisfy all these three factors, because it is impossible.

 In the blockchain, the consistency can ensure that the data read by each node in each chain is always the same.
 The availability is to ensure that each node in each chain can realize transactions without completed synchronization, and because the nodes are distributed and the partition tolerance must be ensured.
 Based on these three elements as well as the trade-offs, BFT consensus, PoW consensus and other consensus algorithms thus came into being.

 Without a universal distributed system, there will not be any universal consensus algorithms.
-The CAP theorem provides guidance for the design of blockchain consensus and governance, determines the function and implementation of the distributed systems.
+The CAP theorem provides guidance and framework for the design of blockchain consensus and governance, determining the function and implementation of the distributed systems.